Definitions

 The five levels in the methodology represent increasing cost or difficulty for the adversary to avoid producing those observables.

-Different observables are more or less evadable than others.
+Different observables are more or less difficult to evade than others.
 Summiting the Pyramid has defined five categories of observable robustness.
 The categories organize observables starting with the most easily evaded observables at the bottom of the table, to the least easily evaded observables at the top of the table.

 Event Robustness Categories

-The three columns in the methodology represent increasing cost or difficulty for the adversary to avoid those sensors.
+The three columns in the methodology represent increasing cost or difficulty for the adversary to avoid host-based sensors.

-Analytics are constrained by the sensor data that is being used to log observables.
+Detections are constrained by the sensor data being used to log observables.
 The event robustness category columns look to create groups of event data observables based on how evasive they are in the OS.
 In this release, the generation locations are all different layers of the application and OS stack.
-Future releases will build on this to model different kinds of observability on other operating systems, on networks, etc.
+Future releases will build on these columns to model different kinds of observability on other operating systems, on networks, and so on.